-With a total of 5,567 sq mi (14,357 km²) of land and water it is the 3rd smallest state.
-The capital of Connecticut is Hartford, situated just north from the center of the state.
+With a total of 5,567 sq mi (14,357 km²) of land and water, it is the 3rd smallest state.
+The capital of Connecticut is Hartford, situated just north of the center of the state.

 Modern-day Connecticut has been inhabited for more than 10,000 years!